Approval and terms

 To check the course and graduation papers written in English against plagiarism you may use the electronic system “Turnitin”.

-Likewise, students may appeal against the results of intermediate and final controls for the following violations of their rights:
+Likewise, students may appeal against the results of interim and final assessments for the following violations of their rights:

 - Incorrect wording of questions, questions outside the scope of the curriculum, mistakes in the answer options in assignments and tests;

-- Violation of the intermediate and final control procedures by the lecturer;
+- Violation of the interim and final assessment procedures by the lecturer;

 - Non-compliance with evaluation methods;